 In order to improve web compatibility, Firefox currently includes some heuristics to grant storage access automatically to third parties that receive user interaction.
 These heuristics are intended to allow some third-party integrations that are common on the web to continue to function.
 They are intended to be temporary and will be removed in a future version of Firefox.
 They should not be relied upon for current and future web development.

 Third-party storage access may be granted to resources that have been classified as tracking resources when a user gesture triggers a pop-up window that has opener access to the originating document.
-When that occurs, there are two possible ways a third-party origin can be granted access:
+When that occurs, there are three possible ways a third-party origin can be granted access:

 - After the initial resource is loaded in the pop-up window, the window may go through a series of redirects to other hosts.
 If a user interacts with the pop-up window following a redirect, the origin of the content loaded in the pop-up window is given storage access on the opener document.